 Studies found with racing pigeons, actually only a very small percentage can be linked-to birds of prey besides some rare and unfortunate instances.
 The rarities and misinformation should not however form the motivation of such damaging, reckless and thuggish actions which are all too common.

 There is one study, where both sides met to parlay and then fund the work of the Raptor Working Group.
 18 groups in total, some environmental groups, others included a long-distance pigeon racing union and gamekeepers unions.
 The study was the first cross effort by both sides to reach an understanding and it was agreed that their efforts would combine and to be mindful of the interests of both sides and to continue monitoring the best practices to ensure all animals are protected.

 Communication between groups is crucial because there are solutions, really viable solutions and they are happening, we just need to see it on a larger scale with more public involvement and education with governmental backing.

-I truly wish we could have just talked about all the neat characteristics of these birds but unfortunately these conversations have to happen.
+I truly wish we could have just talked about all the neat characteristics of these birds but unfortunately, these conversations have to happen.
 Birds of prey offer us so much and we should offer them our support and continued protection because they need and deserve it.
-With over 500 different species (out of around 10,000 bird species in total) ranging from hawks, eagles, owls, vultures and falcons, they are keystone species which every healthy ecosystem needs.
-I think it’s time again we rekindle mythological sentiments of old and change our view to these exceptional birds.
+With over 500 different species (out of around 10,000 bird species in total) ranging from hawks, eagles, owls, vultures and falcons, they are keystone species that every healthy ecosystem needs.
+I think it’s time again we rekindle mythological sentiments of old and change our view of these exceptional birds.